 ACME is working with Network Rail Property to bring forward new proposals for Liverpool Street Station.
 The new scheme is based on a thorough understanding of the operational needs of the station and its historic significance.
-The original 1864 station and its 1991 reconfiguration are remarkable for their cathedral-like concourse and train shed, and the new concourse roof extends this language into the 21st century.

 Project Details +